HereMobilityDevelopers/HERE-Mobility-SDK-Android/README.md

 You can use the HERE Mobility Sandbox platform to develop and test your app’s functionality without calling the production platform.
 Requests to the sandbox environment are ephemeral (do not actually affect the real world).

 The HERE Mobility service directs your app’s calls to the sandbox or production environment according to the API key you provide.

+### 3.11.
+Update GMS security provider (for Android API <= 19) <a name="security-provider"></a>
+Here mobility SDK uses  TLS 1.2.

+If your app is using android API version <= 19 the TLS security provider might not be up-to-date, thus all network requests will fail.

+Update the security provider using the following link: https://developer.android.com/training/articles/security-gms-provider

 ## 4. API Reference <a name="api-reference"></a>
 For detailed information about HERE Mobility SDK functions, please refer to the [HERE Mobility API reference](https://heremobilitydevelopers.github.io/HERE-Mobility-SDK-Android/).